 William Floyd Parkway

-Vehicles traveling north on William Floyd Parkway surrounded by wooded scenery in Suffolk County, Long Island.
+Vehicles traveling north on William Floyd Parkway through wooded scenery in Suffolk County, Long Island.

 William Floyd Parkway features long, wooded stretches connecting the South Shore to the North Shore of Suffolk County.